 I think I’m eligible, so what should I do now?

-You’ll have to give them details of your profits for the last three years and make a declaration saying that you have lost money because of coronavirus.
+You’ll have to give them details of your profits for the last three years and make a declaration saying the coronavirus has impacted or stopped you from trading.

-HMRC will pay the money straight into your bank account.
-The payments will be made in June at the earliest.
+Once your application has been approved, HMRC will pay the money straight into your bank account.

 Will I have to pay tax on any payment I receive?

-Yes, you’ll need to declare the payments on your next tax return.
+Yes, the grants are counted as taxable income and will also be subject to National Insurance contributions.
+You’ll need to declare the payments on your next tax return.

 I bought a business insurance policy through Confused.com.
 Am I covered?

-If you've had a policy before 20 March, what you're covered for will depend on your insurer.
-You can get more information at our partner Simply Business.
+If you have a policy that you took out before 20 March, what you're covered for will depend on your insurer.
+You can get more information at our partner, Simply Business.